ADimeo/Faultynet/FaulControllersREADME.md

 mode: "manual" # "manual", "automatic", or "repeating" whether the next iteration is triggered automatically, whether it should stop by itself
 fault_type: "link_fault:corrupt" # See ConfigFileFaultController
 type_args: [] # See ConfigFileFaultController
+nodes_blacklist: ['h1'] # Links which include this node will be ignored by the FaultController.
 pattern: "random" # See ConfigFileFaultController
 pattern_args: ["14"] # See ConfigFileFaultController
 injection_time: 8 # How long each iteration takes